mamacas/mamacas/README.md

 I'm Cas, a Full-Stack JavaScript Developer from Seattle.
 <br><br>
-I am a front-end dev at heart, but I also enjoy the challenge of a data-driven back-end project.
-<br>As such, I love building full-stack applications with front-end Frameworks, including React;
-<br>it is the perfect intersection of logic and creativity.
-<br><br>
 Right now, I am building my portfolio with freelance projects, diving deeper into data structures & algorithms,
-<br>and seeking Technical Program Manager or Entry-level Developer roles.
+<br>and seeking Technical Program Manager roles.
 <br>I am interested primarily in teams and organizations focused on social impact.
 <br><br>
 I am proud to be a Muslim woman in tech, and I look forward to the day when I can use